Dudley Digges (actor)

-John Dudley Digges (9 June 1879 – 24 October 1947) was an Irish stage actor, director, and producer as well as a film actor.
+John Dudley Digges (9 June 1879 – 24 October 1947) was an Irish actor, stage director, and producer.
 Although he gained his initial theatre training and acting experience in Ireland, the vast majority of Digges' career was spent in the United States, where over the span of 43 years he worked in hundreds of stage productions and performed in over 50 films.